deepu105/auth0-assistant0/auth0-ai-docs/docs/sdks/python-sdk.md

 ---
 id: python-sdk
 title: Python
-description: Learn how to use Auth for GenAI SDKs to get a user's daily schedule.
+description: Learn how to use Auth for GenAI Python SDKs.
-slug: /python-sdk
+slug: /sdks/python-sdk
 sidebar_position: 20
 hide_table_of_contents: true
 ---